 Well, I’ve been working on that, designing a simple way to use To-Do with 1MTD.
 I am only part way through that, but I’ve become rather encouraged by the possibilities.
 I’ve decided that the designers of Microsoft To-Do have done a rather nice job of creating a simple set of task tools, and so I am warming up to it.

 I am finding, though, that it does take some thought on how to do a 1MTD port into To-Do —how to do it right.
 So if I were you, I wouldn’t jump right into it without some guidance, which I hope to have for you soon.
 I will announce in this newsletter when I have that 1MTD porting to Microsoft To Do completed.
+I do have the list of lessons done, view them here.

 Who Should Consider Microsoft To-Do?